Vitamin K2 can help strengthen your bones and improve your cardiovascular health.

 Just like all the components of an engine are necessary in order to start the vehicle and drive off, everything in the body is designed to interact and perform various segments of the required processes for running the physical engine.

-Researchers believe vitamin K2 prevents the build-up of calcium in arteries (6), which is a major risk factor in developing heart disease.
+Vitamin K2 could help reduce risk for heart disease.
+Researchers believe vitamin K2 prevents the build-up of calcium in arteries (7), which is a major risk factor in developing heart disease.

 When important micronutrients are missing from the diet, any number of bodily processes can go awry.